 These lenses are designed for above-water use, and they’re made of glass.
 These particular ones only work on the housings for the HERO4, HERO3+, HERO, HERO+, and HERO+ LCD.
-They won’t work with the newer HERO5 Black, which has a smaller lens port.
-But they’ve also come out with a version for the HERO5 Black / HERO6 Black / HERO7 Black / HERO (2018), with the macro filter replaced with a graduated ND8 filter.
+They won’t work with the HERO5 Black (or newer models) or with the Session models (cube-shaped).
+(But they’ve also come out with a version for the HERO5 Black / HERO6 Black / HERO7 Black / HERO (2018), with the macro filter replaced by a graduated ND8 filter.)

 These are snap-on filters that attach to the lens port of the camera’s housing.
 The filter simply slides on and off.